 Our retail shops are open for business at 50% capacity and follow strict safety guidelines.
 Many businesses continue to offer curbside pickup.
 Salons and barbershops are open at full capacity.
 Gyms and fitness studios are open at 50% capacity.

 City of St. Louis Park

 The City of St. Louis Park has been working with local, county and state partners to help protect the health and wellness of both the community and employees during the rapidly changing coronavirus outbreak.

-Face coverings are now required in restaurants and bars when not seated at a table, public transportation, entertainment venues, common spaces in multi-family residential and multi-tenant office buildings and outdoor spaces where physical distancing cannot be maintained.
+Face coverings are required in retail establishments, restaurants, public transportation, entertainment venues, common spaces in multi-family residential and multi-tenant office buildings and outdoor spaces where physical distancing cannot be maintained.
 Businesses are required to post signs notifying their customers that face coverings are now required

-City Hall is open for in-person absentee voting 8 a.m. – 4:30 p.m.
-Monday – Friday and for other required in-person business.
+City Hall is open 8 a.m. – 4:30 p.m.
+Monday – Friday for in-person business.
 Whenever possible, conduct business online including contacting staff by phone or email.

 The Municipal Service Center is open 7:30 a.m. – 3:30 p.m.
 Monday –Friday for required in-person business.
 Whenever possible, conduct business online including contacting staff by phone or email.

 The police station lobby is open 8 a.m. – 4:30 p.m.
 Monday – Friday.
 Fire stations 1 and 2 remain closed to the public.

 City playgrounds and play structures are open.
-Park staff has installed batting cages for use in city parks and at athletic fields.
-Pickleball and tennis are open, as are basketball courts.
-Please note that this equipment is not sanitized.
+Please note that playground equipment is not sanitized.
 Please wash your hands (or use hand sanitizer) before and after use and please stay home if you are sick or showing symptoms.